 This resource is a series of colorful, four-page booklets with “Inclusion Tips” for families of students with disabilities.
 Each volume is available in both English and Spanish and provides families with information and strategies to form partnerships with school personnel and collaboratively plan, develop, implement, and enhance inclusive opportunities for students with disabilities.
 The series includes:

-- Family FACT Folio, Volume 1: What is Inclusion?
-(En Español)
+- Family FACT Folio, Volume 1: What it Means to be Inclusive (en español) (nan kreyòl ayisyen)

 TATS/FIN Talk About Universal Design for Learning